Loading…

 Mechanical fixing

 It’s also possible to use a plastic to metal glue adhesive together with mechanical fixings like screws to further strengthen the attachment between the plastic to metal.
 Adiseal Ultimate metal drill bit is a great product to drill plastic and drill metal.
+It is also possible to drill plastic with our Adiseal Ultimate masonry multi-material drill bit but the metal drill bit provides cleaner holes in plastic.

 Where to buy plastic to metal glue or adhesive